Whitegabriella789/HTML-and-CSS-Basics/README.md

 # HTML-Basics
-This repository includes documentation for the basics of HTML.
+This repository includes documentation that goes over the basics of HTML and CSS.